congo-basin-institute/web-design-workshop/README.md

 ### Session 6: Photography for the Web
 - Using mobile phone camera
+- Framing and Light
 - Photography

 #### Hands on
 - Take photos
 - Prepare photos for the web
+- Add photos to your site

 ### Session 7: Design for the Web